-As the keen eyed amongst you may have noticed we recently decided on taking some new photos for our website and social media.
-Happily I was given the task of organising and taking the new photos for the shoot.
+As the keen-eyed amongst you may have noticed we recently decided on taking some new photos for our website and social media.
+Happily, I was given the task of organising and taking t photos on shoot.
 For those that don’t know me, my name is Cian and I am one of the work placement students here at Revival.
 When I’m not at Revival I work at Hackett in Leeds and I’m a student in Music Journalism here in sunny Huddersfield.
-Although I have had experience with photography and outfit making in the past, I hadn’t ever directed any modelling before so this was a new challenge to me.
+Although I have had experience with photography and outfit-making in the past, I hadn’t ever directed any modelling before so this was a new challenge to me.

 Firstly I needed a model.
 Thankfully, I knew Craig (a friend of mine) had an interest in modelling and had mentioned the possibility of modelling for me in the past.
 Craig, as you can see has quite a skinny frame, and perfectly fitted some of our smaller items.
 This however left a large gap in the stock we could use, so I had to volunteer myself for modelling duties too.
 I was the natural choice as it wasn’t particularly difficult for me to persuade myself to take an opportunity to show off.
 And so the first part of the process was complete.

 The themes of the outfits varied.
 The 40s outfits were both influenced by country life.
-My outfit in particular made me think of a country gent out and about for the day.
-I thought that the grey trilby and tweed jacket really elivated the aran wool jumper and Hugo Boss shirt where normally they wouldn't have been all that noticeable.
-The fishtail trousers were also a great choice as they we're too light as to break up the outfit, but weren't too dark to drag everything down. in short they were perfect.
+My outfit, in particular, made me think of a country gent out and about for the day.
+I thought that the grey trilby and tweed jacket really elevated the Aran wool jumper and Hugo Boss shirt where normally they wouldn't have been all that noticeable.
+The fishtail trousers were also a great choice as they weren't too light as to break up the outfit, but weren't too dark to drag everything down. in short, they were perfect.

-Craig’s was more of a working class man who was out and about for the day.
+Craig’s was more of a working-class man who was out and about for the day.
 I must admit for the coat and hat I took inspiration from the BBC's Peaky Blinders.
-For so many years in the UK the flat/newsboy cap was part of uniform of the working classes, and it really polished the outfit off nicely.
-I didn't however want the outfit too look too depressing, so I made sure that I selected a bright Spearpoint Collared shirt and a colourful tank top.
-I thought this looked looked great on Craig and really captured the spirt of what I was going for,
+For so many years in the UK, the flat/newsboy cap was part of the uniform of the working classes, and it really polished the outfit off nicely.
+But I didn't want the outfit too look too depressing, so I made sure that I selected a bright Spearpoint Collared shirt and a colourful tank top.
+I thought this looked great on Craig and really captured the spirit of what I was going for.

 Craig’s second outfit was a 50s look.
 This time I chose a brighter look using the vintage boating jacket and polka dot silk scarf to bring a bit of colour out with a pair of dark suit trousers.
-I found it looked a little bit like a lad out at the boat races, and I think that is great. it is really quite a simple look, using only a few items of clothing to achieve a really distinctive style.
+I found it looked a little bit like a lad out at the boat races, and that's a great look. it is really quite a simple look, using only a few items of clothing to achieve a really distinctive style.
 The silk polka dot scarf Craig wore was a particular favourite of mine (and his!).
 It mixed really well with the jacket and the knitted t-shirt chosen.

-For myself I selceted a green suit with red stripes running through it.
-I knew It would probably be risky to choose a coloured shirt, so I decided to use the white club collared shirt to break up the green and red of the suit, and selected a green and red patterned silk cravat.
+For myself, I selected a green suit with red stripes running through it.
+I knew It would probably be risky to choose a coloured shirt, so I decided to use the white club collared shirt to break up the green and red of the suit, and selected a patterned silk cravat of the same colours.
 This way the colours used would go together without looking boring or manontanous.
 I then decided to wear a pair of sunglasses in some of the photographs.
-The sunglasses I chose for myself were definatley a good choice. without a shadow of a doubt they are very 60s.
+The sunglasses I chose for myself were definitely a good choice. without a shadow of a doubt, they are very 60s.
 They also did wonders for my ego!

-I picked Craig's suit to dilaberatley contrast with mine.
-Although both were made of wool and were of a similar cut, but the use of those separate colours gave each of the suits a completely different quality.
-I knew that although I loved Craig's suit, I had to use a few more colours just to make it look a bit more interesting.
-I decided on white club collared shirt, with blue stripes.
+I picked Craig's suit to deliberately contrast with mine.
+Although both were made of wool and were of a similar cut, the use of those separate colours gave each of the suits a completely different quality.
+I knew with Craig's suit, I had to use a few more colours just to make it look a bit more interesting.
+I decided on a white club collared shirt, with blue stripes.
 The navy spotted tie helped bring the blue stripes out in the shirt.
 The sunglasses picked for Craig really suited his face.
 He looked rather looked like one of the younger blues brothers!
-Luckily, we both had shoes that went perfectly with the outfits chosen, and were a real nice touch.
+Luckily, we both had shoes that went perfectly with the outfits chosen and were a really nice touch.